ClairSullivan-Associates/n8n_agentic_course/README.md

 #### Email: clair@clairsullivan.com
 ### Last modified: 2025-12-03

 This repository contains all the materials for the one day, hands-on course "Agentic AI with Orchestrated Workflows for Engineers," including lecture slides, activity instructions (ungraded), and challenge problems (graded).
+It is recommended that you clone this repository to your local machine.

 The course will cover the following topics:

 - Introduction to Agentic AI (Module 0)
 - Foundational Agentic Patterns with n8n (Module 1)